madchicken/homebridge-prometheus-exporter/README.md

         --uri <URI>              Homebridge UI uri [default: http://localhost:8581] -V, --version                Print version information
 ```
 This software scrapes all the accessories from homebridge APIs and creates prometheus metrics out of all services information.

+## /restart endpoint
-It also exposes an additional endpoint that you can use to restart the homebridge server in case you detect some problem with metric values (for example from Prometheus AlertManager).
+The exporter also exposes an additional endpoint that you can use to restart your homebridge server in case you detect some problem with metric values (for example from Prometheus AlertManager).
-The endpoint is `/restart` and must be used sending a POST request that contains an Authorization header containing a bearer token you should generate and put inside the file `authorization-keys.yaml`.
+The endpoint is mapped at `/restart` path and must be used sending a POST request, containing an Authorization header holding a bearer token you should generate and put inside the file `authorization-keys.yaml` (or in your custom yaml file you specified in the `--keyfile` parameter) .
-An example of the content fo this file is this:
+An example of the content of this file is this:

 ```yaml
 keys: